pconrad/ucsb-cs8-s17.github.io/_lab/proj1.md

 <!-- PART 3-->
 <h2>fibonacci.py</h2>
   <li>(25 points: accumulator pattern) The numbers in the Fibonacci Series are characterized by the fact that
-  every number after the first two is the sum of the two preceding ones, so the sequence starts with a 0 and 1 and continues on.
-This gives us this series of numbers: 0 1 1 2 3 5 8 13 21 34 55… etc… Write a Python program that prints out the first n numbers in the Fibonacci Series.
-Do not copy a solution from an online source.
-You cannot recursively call the function and can only use if/else and for statements.
+  every number after the first two is the sum of the two preceding ones, so the sequence starts with a 1 and 1 and continues on.
+This gives us this series of numbers: 1 1 2 3 5 8 13 21 34 55… etc…
+  <p>Write a Python program that prints out the first n numbers in the Fibonacci Series.
+Do not copy a solution from
+  an online source.
+You cannot recursively call the function and can only use <code>if/else</code> and <code>for</code> statements.</p>

+<ul type="circle">
      <dl><dd><code>fibo(n)</code> - where n is the number of terms in the series.</dd></dl>

-<ul type="circle">
+	 <p>Examples:</p>
-     <li>If n is equal to 0, then just include the first term in the equation: <code>(1)</code>.
+     <li>If n is equal to 1, then just include the first term in the equation: <code>(1)</code>.
-         If n is equal to 1, then just include the first and the second term in the equation: <code>(1 1)</code>.
+         If n is equal to 2, then just include the first and the second term in the equation: <code>(1 1)</code>.
          If n is equal to 6, include the first six terms: <code>(1 1 2 3 5 8)</code>
      </li>
      <li>When done, your results should match the following sample runs from our solution.